brown-a2/wordpress-ms/README.md

 ## Deploy to a kubernetes environment

 This uses Helm charts to manage kubernetes manifest files.
-This repo is used to deploy infrastructure changes (ie helm chart/kubernetes changes) and changes to the application, as it pulls in the latest version of the OxBuild theme and plugins.
+This repo is used to deploy infrastructure changes (ie helm chart/kubernetes changes) and changes to the application, as it pulls in the latest version of the the theme and plugins.

 To deploy to one of our environments, push a code change to one of the corresponding branches in this repo which will trigger GitActions that deploy the code into the kubernetes cluster.